TritonDataCenter/triton-go/README.md

 To construct a Signer, use the `New*` range of methods in the `authentication` package.
-In the case of `authentication.NewSSHAgentSigner`, the parameters are the fingerprint of the key with which to sign, and the account name (normally stored in the `SDC_ACCOUNT` environment variable).
+In the case of `authentication.NewSSHAgentSigner`, the parameters are the fingerprint of the key with which to sign, and the account name (normally stored in the `TRITON_ACCOUNT` environment variable).
 There is also support for passing in a username, this will allow you to use an account other than the main Triton account.
 For example: